Take a sneak peek at the new NIST.gov and let us know what you think!

-Electromagnetic Compatibility (EMC) is necessary for all electrical or electronic devices in order to maintain reliability and quality performance, to reduce interference to other devices, and to enhance safety.
-A significant aspect of the smart grid architecture is the introduction of new electronic devices for grid communication and control functions, which in many cases must function in harsh electromagnetic environments typical of many utility, industrial, commercial, and even some residential locations.
-These new smart grid devices, due to an ever increasing density of electromagnetic emitters (both radiated and conducted) in the environment, must have adequate immunity in order to function consistently and reliably and to coexist with other equipment.
-The most effective way to achieve the requisite level of EMC is by designing and testing to national or international EMC standards.
+Electromagnetic Compatibility (EMC) ensures that all electrical and electronic devices function reliably in their intended environments.
+This compatibility maintains reliability and quality performance, reduces interference to other devices, and enhances safety.
+A significant aspect of the smart grid architecture is the introduction of new electronic devices for grid communication and control functions, which in many cases must function in harsh electromagnetic environments typical of utility, industrial, commercial, and residential locations.
+Due to an ever increasing density of electromagnetic emitters (radiated and conducted, intentional and unintentional) in the environment, the new equipment must have adequate immunity in order to function consistently and reliably, be resilient to major disturbances, and coexist with other equipment.
+The most effective way to achieve the requisite level of compatibility is by designing and testing to national or international EMC standards.
 This project will develop the measurement science necessary to enable EMC testing methodologies and standards for new smart grid systems, most notably in the area of proposed wireless networks and other systems being deployed in utility and customer locations.
-The project complements and leverages work within the PML Electromagnetics Division in broadband wireless systems, homeland security, EMC and electromagnetic field metrology.
+The project complements and leverages work within the CTL RF Technology Division in broadband wireless systems, homeland security, EMC and electromagnetic field metrology.

-Objective: To develop measurement methods, interference models, and metrics to improve Electromagnetic Compatibility (EMC) testing for communications and other systems deployed in Smart Grid (SG) environments; and to provide technical input to Smart Grid EMC standards activities to meet performance and interoperability requirements by 2016.
+Objective - To develop measurement methods, interference models, and metrics to improve Electromagnetic Compatibility (EMC) testing for communications and other systems deployed in smart grid (SG) environments; and to provide technical input to smart grid EMC standards activities to meet performance and interoperability requirements.

 What is the new technical idea?
-The new technical idea is to work directly with the Smart Grid stakeholders (utilities, customers, manufacturers, and Standards Development Organizations (SDOs) and EMC experts) to identify priority EMC requirements; to develop or improve laboratory measurement methods and models to more accurately reflect these requirements; and to develop recommendations for implementing these techniques into EMC test standards.
+The technical idea is to work directly with the smart grid stakeholders (utilities, customers, manufacturers, test laboratories, Standards Development Organizations (SDOs) and EMC experts) to identify priority EMC requirements; to develop or improve laboratory measurement methods and models to more accurately reflect these requirements; and to develop recommendations for implementing these techniques into EMC test standards.

-Develop laboratory test methods for EMC, Electromagnetic Interference (EMI), and coexistence for wireless communications systems employed in complex electromagnetic environments such as the home, industrial site or power plant.
+Task B: Develop laboratory test methods for EMC, Electromagnetic Interference (EMI), and coexistence for wireless communications systems employed in complex electromagnetic environments such as the home, industrial site or power plant.
 These tests may include unintentional out-of-band and in-band radio frequency interference, and intentional EMI (e.g. jamming).
 The development will draw upon the Priority Action Plan (PAP) 2 characterization of wireless technology in the smart grid to ensure that appropriate communication technology and information exchange activities are considered, particularly for the EMI/coexistence tests.

 Related Programs and Projects: